When Machine Unlearning Jeopardizes Privacy: Conclusion

 \section{Conclusion}

-This paper takes the first step to investigate the unintended privacy risks in machine unlearning through the lens of membership inference.
+This paper takes the first step to investigate the unintended information leakage in machine unlearning through the lens of membership inference.
 We propose several feature construction methods to summarize the discrepancy between the posteriors returned by original model and \unlearned model.
-Extensive experiments on five different real-world datasets show that our attack in multiple cases outperform the classical membership inference attack on the target sample, especially on well-generalized models.
-We further present two mechanisms by reducing the information accessible to the adversary to mitigate the newly discovered privacy risks.
+Extensive experiments on five real-world datasets show that our attack in multiple cases outperform the classical membership inference attack on the target sample, especially on well-generalized models.
+We further show that we can effectively infer membership information in other scenarios might exist in practice, including the scenario where there are multiple intermediate unlearned models, the scenario where a group of samples (instead of a single one) are deleted together from the original target model, and the online learning scenario where there are samples to be deleted and added simultaneously.
+Finally, we present four defense mechanisms to mitigate the newly discovered privacy risks.
 We hope that these results will help improve privacy in practical implementation of machine unlearning.